 Which is the best semiconductor stock for 2026 at current prices?

-Both Micron and Broadcom do not have a high margin of safety at today prices.
-To investors who might query the question of the best semiconductor stock 2026, best answer depends on timing is the key, as Micron is better placed on cyclical recovery exposure and Broadcom on long-term growth, although both might be going to need superior levels to warrant investment.
+Both Micron and Broadcom do not have a high margin of safety at today’s prices.
+To investors who might query the question of the best semiconductor stock 2026, best answer depends on, timing is the key, as Micron is better placed on cyclical recovery exposure and Broadcom on long-term growth, although both might be going to need superior performance levels to warrant investment.

 All calculations and valuation estimates are FinancialBeings’ own, based on data sourced from SEC filings of AVGO (10K and 10Q) and MU (10K and 10Q), use or reproduction before prior approval is prohibited.